sybnex/drone-clair/DOCS.md

 CLAIR_URL
 : paired with `url` - Clair server URL

+CLAIR_OUTPUT
+: paired with `security` - min. level for output (Low, Medium, High)

+CLAIR_THRESHOLD
+: paired with `threshold` - how many vuln. are acceptable

 CLAIR_CA_CERT
 : paired with `ca_cert` - The CA Cert to verify https with